fafeitsch/imaginary-geo-itinerary/README.md

 ## Changelog

 Please use GitHub's auto-generated changelog.
-Major version changed indicate incompatible changes.
+Major version changes indicate incompatible changes.

 ## Using IGI
 ### Give it a try

-To just run the app with a sample itinerary (see `itinerary`) folder, either clone the repository and execute `npm i && npm run dev`, or download the released binary (if available) and put it into any running webserver.
+To just run the app with a sample itinerary (see `itinerary`) folder, either clone the repository and execute `npm i && npm run dev`, or download the released binary (if available) and put it into any running webserver (only works in the root directory).

 ### Prerequisites